Colitis Treatment & Management

 Nutritional Therapy

 Treatment of allergic colitis consists of eliminating the offending protein from the infant’s diet.
 Infants should receive a formula containing casein-hydrolysate as the protein source.
-Mothers of exclusively breastfed infants with allergic colitis should eliminate the offending proteins (typically milk) from their diets.
+Mothers of exclusively breastfed infants with allergic colitis should eliminate the offending proteins (typically milk or milk and soy) from their diets.
 Persistence of gross bleeding after 14 days after a formula change is an indication for proctosigmoidoscopy.
-Infants who respond to diet change should be challenged around their first birthday.
+Infants who respond to diet change should be challenged around 12-14 months of age.

-Medical treatment of IBD includes adequate nutritional intake and social and emotional support.
-Nutrition therapy may be primary or adjunctive in CD but is only adjunctive in UC.
-Elemental or polymeric formulas may effect remission in as many as 80% of patients with CD.
+The treatment of IBD includes adequate nutritional intake and social and emotional support.
+Nutrition therapy may be primary or adjunctive in CD but is generally only adjunctive in UC.
+Defined formula diets with polymeric, semi-elemental, or elemental formulas may induce remission in as many as 80% of patients with CD.
+[30] The mechanism of action is unknown but may be secondary to excluding potentially harmful components in the usual diet or through changes in the composition of the gut microbiome and/or metabolome.
+[39]

 Bowel Resection and Strictureplasty

-In patients with NEC, exploratory laparotomy with resection of bowel and external ostomy diversion is indicated if there is failure of medical management, erythema of the abdominal wall, a single fixed loop, a palpable mass, or evidence of perforation (eg, pneumoperitoneum or brown paracentesis).
-Central venous access is needed after bowel resection to permit total parenteral nutrition.[17]
+In patients with NEC, surgical intervention is required in 30-35% of babies.
+[31] Exploratory laparotomy with resection of bowel and external ostomy diversion is indicated if there is failure of medical management, erythema of the abdominal wall, a single fixed loop, a palpable mass, or evidence of perforation (eg, pneumoperitoneum or brown paracentesis).
+Central venous access is needed after bowel resection to permit total parenteral nutrition.
 Closely monitor the child for complications of short bowel syndrome and central catheters.

 Surgery is indicated in patients with UC or CD if uncontrolled gastrointestinal (GI) bleeding, bowel perforation, bowel obstruction, failure to respond to medical therapy, and unacceptable medical toxicity are present.